 What is Freytag’s Pyramid?

-The pyramid also includes the Inciting Incident and the Resolution as important catalyst points for the plot.
+The pyramid also includes the inciting moment of the story and the resolution as important catalyst points for the plot.
 The pyramid elicits reader engagement by establishing a foundation of who, where, and when, then continuing on through rising conflict to a climax, and finally arriving at a conclusion with a profound sense of satisfaction.